Natural Homemade Pesticides: Recipes & Tips

 Begin treating for insects as soon as you notice signs of an infestation, the sooner you start the easier it will be to get rid of the critters.

-Update: As with all pesticides, take care when applying to food bearing plants, handling and storage of the pesticide.
+Update: As with all pesticides, take care when applying to food bearing plants, as well as handling and storage of the solution.
 No one needs reminding I’m sure, but wash all produce well before consuming.

-1/4 cup liquid dish detergent or soap flakes
+1/4 C. liquid dish detergent or soap flakes

-• Cover rhubarb leaves with water and bring to a boil.
+- Cover rhubarb leaves with 6.5 cups water and bring to a boil.
 Boil for 20 minutes then remove from heat and cool.
-Strain then add 1/4 cup liquid dish detergent.
-Apply.
+Strain then add 1/4 cup soap.
 Good for aphids, june beetles, spider mites, thrips.

-• Rhubarb leaves are poisonous, take care when preparing and handling.
-Do not use on food bearing plants.
+- *These are poisonous, take care when preparing and handling.
+Do not use on food bearing varieties.

 Garlic Tea

-• Make your own garlic spray by boiling a pint of water, throw in roughly chopped garlic cloves and steep until the water cools.
-Remove garlic bits then apply.
+- Make your own spritz by boiling a pint of water, throw in roughly chopped garlic cloves and steep until the batch cools.
+Strain.

 Garlic, Peppers & Onion Insecticide